X-POWER0/xnawiki/Web Articles/Riemers/Riemers2DXNA03imageposition.md

 ## Setting up players

-To give players options of being different colours, first we will create a new pre-populated array of available Player colours by adding the following property to the **Properties** section of the code:
+To give players options of being different colours, first, we will create a new pre-populated array of available Player colours by adding the following property to the **Properties** section of the code:

 ```csharp
     private Color[] _playerColors = new Color[10]